Day 1: Bangkok, Thailand

 - We will drive back to Chiang Mai in time for breakfast and then hop on the bus to Chiang Kong.

-- On the way, we will stop at Wat Rong Khun.
-A white temple with a contemporary twist after its renovation by a local artist, Chalermchai Kositpipat
+- On the way, we will stop at Wat Rong Khun (White Temple).
+It’s a traditional temple with a contemporary twist after its renovation by a local artist, Chalermchai Kositpipat. (£1)

 - After checking into the hostel, spend the evening slipping into the backpacker vibe with a few cold ones.

 - Make the boat crossing into Laos for the next leg of your adventure tour.

 - To get to the boat, we will go on a short bus drive where you will have the chance to grab some snacks before setting off on your boat journey.